teler-sh/teler-waf/README.md

 <img src="https://user-images.githubusercontent.com/25837540/97091757-7200d880-1668-11eb-82c4-e5c4971d2bc8.png" align="right" width="250px"/>

 **teler-waf** is a comprehensive security solution for Go-based web applications.
-It acts as an HTTP middleware, providing an easy-to-use interface for integrating IDS functionality into existing Go applications.
-By using teler-waf, you can help protect against a variety of web-based attacks, such as cross-site scripting (XSS) and SQL injection by facilitates [teler IDS](https://github.com/kitabisa/teler-waf).
+It acts as an HTTP middleware, providing an easy-to-use interface for integrating IDS functionality with [teler IDS](https://github.com/kitabisa/teler-waf) into existing Go applications.
+By using teler-waf, you can help protect against a variety of web-based attacks, such as cross-site scripting (XSS) and SQL injection.

 The package comes with a standard [`net/http.Handler`](https://pkg.go.dev/net/http#Handler), making it easy to integrate into your application's routing.
 When a client makes a request to a route protected by teler-waf, the request is first checked against the teler IDS to detect known malicious patterns.
 If no malicious patterns are detected, the request is then passed through for further processing.